BobTheBuidler/ez-a-sync/README.md

     ...
 ```

+See the [documentation](#https://bobthebuidler.github.io/ez-a-sync/source/a_sync.html#a_sync.ASyncFilter) for more information.

 #### ASyncSorter

-The `ASyncSorter` class sorts items of an async iterable based on a provided key function.
+The [ASyncSorter](#https://bobthebuidler.github.io/ez-a-sync/source/a_sync.html#a_sync.ASyncSorter) class sorts items of an async iterable based on a provided key function.
 It supports both synchronous and asynchronous key functions.

 ```python
 from a_sync import ASyncSorter